jalessandrelli/jalessandrelli.github.io/readings.md

 - Sunday, 12/1 @ Powell's Books, Portland, OR, with Dao Strom and Jenny Chu.

 **Deceased readings and events:**

+- ~~Friday, 9/13 @ Montana Book Festival, Missoula, MT, with Hajara Quinn, Adrian Kien and Michael Earl Craig.
+"Is This Surreal or For Real" panel and reading.~~

+- ~~Thursday, 9/12 @ KPBX 91.1, Spokane, WA, with Hajara Quinn, for the Northwest Arts Review~~

 - ~~Thursday, 5/16 @ Literary Arts, Portland, OR, with Margot Kahn, A.M.
 Rosales and Ed Skoog, for the Portland Review Spring Reading Celebration.~~